IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Authorization Clients receiving a HTTP 401 (Unauthorized) error should NOT retry the request with the same token.
 An Authorization Client should reformulate the request or obtain a new token from the Authorization Server before retrying.

 ##### 3.72.4.3.1 JSON Web Token Option
-A Resource Server that supports the JSON Web Token Option shall be able to interpret and validate the access token as a JWT Token as defined in Section [3.71.4.2.2.1](#3714221-json-web-token-option).
+A Resource Server that supports the JSON Web Token Option shall be able to interpret and validate the access token as a JWT Token as defined in [ITI TF-2: 3.71.4.2.2.1](#3714221-json-web-token-option).

 A Resource Server that supports the Authorization Server Metadata Option (see [ITI TF-1: 34.2.1](#3421-authorization-server-metadata-option)) shall use the keys published through the Authorization Server Metadata Document for validating the JWT token's signature.

 ##### 3.72.4.3.2 SAML Token Option
-A Resource Server that supports the SAML Token Option shall be able to interpret and validate the access token as a [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)-compliant SAML Assertion as defined in Section [3.71.4.2.2.2](#3714222-saml-token-option).
+A Resource Server that supports the SAML Token Option shall be able to interpret and validate the access token as a [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)-compliant SAML Assertion as defined in [ITI TF-2: 3.71.4.2.2.2](#3714222-saml-token-option).

 A Resource Server that supports the Authorization Server Metadata Option (see [ITI TF-1: 34.2.1](#3421-authorization-server-metadata-option)) shall use the keys published through the Authorization Server Metadata Document for validating the SAML token's signature.